This page tells you about grading for cancer. There is information about

 Some systems have more than 3 grades.

-When cells and tissue structures are very similar to normal the tumour is called well differentiated.
+When cells and tissue structures are very similar to normal tissues, the tumour is called well differentiated.
 These tumours tend to grow and spread slowly.